vikashplus/puppet/README.md

 # PUPPET

-This project brings together HTC Vive and Cyber Glove to enable teleOp in emersive VR
+This project brings together HTC Vive and Cyber Glove to enable teleOp in emersive VR with MuJoCo Scenes

 ## Installation
 Detailed install instructions for emersive visualization and interaction with the mujoco worlds are found [here](build/).
 PUPPET also provides itegration with [cyberglove system](http://www.cyberglovesystems.com/) for teleoperation of [Adroit Manipulation Platform](https://github.com/vikashplus/Adroit).
 Detailed install instructions can be found [here](cyberglove/).